-Column (a) was excluded above as it does not represent a value meaningful to the bank's assessment of its exposure to risk.
+Column (a) was excluded above as is it does not represent a value meaningful to the group assessment of its exposure to risk.

-Differences in valuations for credit risk exposures relates to certain exposures being calculated on a daily average balance basis compared to a closing day balance in the financial statements as well as variances in terms of accounting netting compared to the grossing up of exposures for regulatory purposes.
+Differences in valuations for credit risk exposures relate to certain exposures being calculated on a daily average balance basis compared to a closing day balance in the financial statements as well as variances in terms of accounting netting compared to the grossing up of exposures for regulatory purposes.

-Carrying values of exposures in the financial statements as per LI1 are reported net of impairments whereas the regulatory exposure amount are considered gross of impairment.
+Carrying values of exposures in the financial statements and LI1 are reported net of impairments whereas the regulatory exposure amounts are considered gross of impairments.
 The provision amount of R947 million consists of both the specific and portfolio impairment values.

-The off-balance sheet exposure of R90.1 billion is the regulatory exposure before CRM and CCF (R16.6 billion post CRM and CCF).
-The variance between the off-balance sheet exposure on page 31 of R63.9 billion and the regulatory exposure pre CRM and CCF relate to the exclusion of revocable facilities.
+The off-balance sheet exposure of R89.9 billion is the regulatory exposure before CRM and CCF (R16.5 billion post CRM and CCF).
+The variance between the off-balance sheet exposure on page 27 of R62.5 billion and the regulatory exposure pre CRM and CCF relate to the exclusion of revocable facilities.